daronphang/programming-resources/cloud-computing/AWS/services/monitoring/products.md

 ## AWS Compute Optimizer

 A service that performs resource analysis for compute resources and identifies over-provisioned, under-provisioned, or already optimized.
 It offers recommendations on instance types and sizes based on usage patterns, but **does not directly address security concerns**.

+Reduce costs and improve performance by recommending optimal AWS resources for your workloads using ML to analyze your resources' configurations and their utilization CloudWatch metrics.
+Helps you choose optimal configurations and right-size your workloads (over/under provisioned).
+Resources include EC2 instance types, EBS volume configurations and Lambda function memory sizes.

 ### Features